fluidnotions/local-en-stt/README.md

 ### Filler Word Removal

-Modify the default list or add your own:
+Customize the list of filler words to remove:
 ```
-DEFAULT_FILLER_WORDS=um,uh,hmm,like
-CUSTOM_FILLER_WORDS=sort of,kind of,you see
+FILLER_WORDS=um,uh,hmm,like,sort of,kind of,you see
 ```

 ### Word Replacement